Frank-Walter Steinmeier: Israeli–Palestinian conflict

 In the Israeli–Palestinian conflict, Steinmeier supports a two-state solution and calls for an end to the Israeli occupation of the Palestinian territories.
 He welcomed the United Nations Security Council Resolution 2334 and said the Israeli settlements on occupied territory form an obstacle to peace and a two-state solution.
 He further said that "a democratic Israel is achievable only through a two-state-solution".
-Steinmeier praised the speech by US Secretary of State John Kerry which outlined the United States' position on the Israeli–Palestinian conflict in December 2016; in the speech Kerry said a peace agreement must be based on the 1967 lines, that all citizens must enjoy equal rights, that occupation must end, that the Palestinian refugee issue must be resolved, and that Jerusalem must be the capital of both states, and criticised the Netanyahu government's agenda as driven by "extreme elements".
+Steinmeier praised the speech by United States Secretary of State John Kerry which outlined the United States' position on the Israeli–Palestinian conflict in December 2016; in the speech Kerry said a peace agreement must be based on the 1967 lines, that all citizens must enjoy equal rights, that occupation must end, that the Palestinian refugee issue must be resolved, and that Jerusalem must be the capital of both states, and criticised the Netanyahu government's agenda as driven by "extreme elements".

 Steinmeier voiced support for Israel during the Gaza war.
 He called on Arabs living in Germany to distance themselves from Hamas.

+Amid the 60th anniversary of German-Israeli diplomatic relations, Steinmeier and Israeli President Isaac Herzog demonstrated differing assessments of Israeli policies in Gaza, while acknowledging the difficult humanitarian situation.
+Herzog characterised Israel as a "wall protecting freedom and humanity," whereas Steinmeier reiterated calls for immediate humanitarian aid and lifting the blockade, stating such aid is needed "not someday but now.
+Steinmeier's 45-minute meeting with Prime Minister Benjamin Netanyahu in Jerusalem drew domestic criticism in Germany.
+Amnesty International Germany's Secretary General Julia Duchrow described the meeting as an "unnecessary helping hand" to Netanyahu and an "affront to the victims," especially as experts warn of a humanitarian catastrophe and potential starvation in Gaza.

+At the opening of Documenta fifteen in Kassel on 18 June 2022, Steinmeier criticized the exhibition's treatment of Israel.
+Steinmeier said that recognition of Israel was a "basis and precondition" for debate about the country and criticized what he described as the exhibition's "thoughtless and reckless approach" to Middle East politics.
+He also objected to the exclusion of Israeli and Jewish participants and the reported boycott of events featuring Israelis.